mablhq/setup-mabl-cli/README.md

 - `version` {string} {optional} The version of the CLI to install.
 Defaults to the latest version if not specified.
-- `workspace_id` {string} {optional} A workspace id to configure.
+- `workspace-id` {string} {optional} A workspace id to configure.
 If provided, all future calls to the cli will use this workspace by default.

 ## Environment variables

 - `MABL_API_KEY` {string} {optional} If provided, this action will authenticate with the mabl CLI using the `MABL_API_KEY`.
-This is required if you also pass in a `workspace_id`.
+This is required if you also pass in a `workspace-id`.

   The `MABL_API_KEY` should be stored as a repository secret and passed as in the example below. **Never** store your `MABL_API_KEY` in plain text in your workflow YAML.